jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 (3) For the purposes of the Local Government Act 2002, the Auckland Council must be treated as if it were the sole shareholder of Auckland Transport.

 ### 39 Purpose of Auckland Transport
-The purpose of Auckland Transport is to contribute to an effective and efficient land transport system to support Auckland's social, economic, environmental, and cultural well-being.
+The purpose of Auckland Transport is to contribute to an effective, efficient, and safe Auckland land transport system in the public interest.

 ### 40 Operating principles
 In meeting its principal objective (as a council-controlled organisation) under section 59 of the Local Government Act 2002, and in performing its functions, Auckland Transport must—